leon0241/leon-latex-notes/README.md

 - title is what will be displayed after the type / number
 - reference is for cross-document hyperlinking
 - number is a custom text if filled.
 Does not have to be numeric
-    - If not filled, the number follows an automatic scheme on `\subsubsystem` level
+    - If not filled, the number follows an automatic scheme on `\subsubsection` level

 The files `thmboxes_col` and `thmboxes_white` are legacy from the FPM notes. `thmboxes_v2.sty`  might be cross compatible but I'm not going to try.